Black Beyond Data Reading Group

 Community Data Stewards

 Community Data Stewards (CDS) are individuals who use data practices for social justice and restorative change in the Reservoir Hill and Penn North neighborhoods.
 Data stewardship is a practice that ensures data is accessible, usable, safe, and trusted for communities in West Baltimore.
-Community Data Stewards will be responsible for shaping an open-source data sharing platform at SFNC, and galvanizing the neighborhood around community-centered data practices.
+Our cohort of Community Data Stewards played a key role in shaping our Community Data Hub project, an open-source data sharing platform at SFNC, and galvanizing the neighborhood around community-centered data practices.

-The Community Data Stewards Program is a part of the Black Beyond Data Ecosystem and is a project funded by the Mellon Foundation.
+The Community Data Stewards Program was a part of the Black Beyond Data Ecosystem, funded by the Mellon Foundation.

 Community Data Hub